Are there any downsides to adopting a more plant-based diet?

 As we've discussed over the course of this three-part post, it is clear that the way we choose to consume protein is adapting and changing, largely in line with global issues of concern.
 But whether you are vegan, vegetarian, or one of the growing number of people simply trying to cut back on your weekly meat intake for perhaps health, sustainability or animal welfare reasons, there is an ever expanding range of appetising and adaptable meat-free products to wet your appetite, making the change to a more plant-based diet easier than ever.

 If trends in this sector continue, it is reasonable to assume that the various analogues explored here, from the well-known, to arguably more eccentric concepts, may only be the tip of the iceberg.
 As long as the undeniable demand for these products continue to grow across Europe, manufacturers will strive to develop innovative and intriguing alternatives to our meaty favourites.
 And in the meantime, the scrupulous consumer will wait in anticipation to see what weird and wonderful ideas they come up with next...

-Do you need access to only high quality, never predatory, food related science?
+Do you need access to high quality food-related science?
 Take a look at FSTA!

 - Elzerman, J, Hoek, A, Boekel, M, & Luning, P 2011, 'Consumer acceptance and appropriateness of meat substitutes in a meal context', Food Quality And Preference, 22, 3, pp. 233-240, Available on FSTA: 2011-04-Ge0692

 - Hoek, A, Luning, P, Weijzen, P, Engels, W, Kok, F, & Graaf, C 2011, 'Replacement of meat by meat substitutes.
 A survey on person- and product-related factors in consumer acceptance', Appetite, 56, 3, pp. 662-673, Available on FSTA: 2011-08-Ag4126